pieshee/coding/README.md

 ```
-dipped my hands and take a look around to coding&tinkering
+dipped my hands and take a look around to coding--tinkering
 ````